w3f/polkadot-wiki/docs/learn/learn-jam-chain.md

 JAM services' code is split into three different entry points:

 - **Refine** is the function that does the mostly stateless computation.
-This is the bit that defines the transformation for the rollup for a specific service.
+It defines the transformation for the rollup for a specific service.
 - **Accumulate** is the function that takes the output of that and folds it into the overall state of the service